vpro/motu/resources/bios/Jean-Jacques_Hublin.md

-Studying our shared history with other hominins, understanding what made the human species succesfull in survival
+Why is the human species more succesful than extinct human like species?